ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

                          parse_mode=ParseMode.MARKDOWN)
 ```

-Welcome message can be anything you want.
-Keyboard buttons can also be any text you want, but I've named them in the most obvious way for our bot: `Deposit` and `Balance`.
+The welcome message can be anything you want.
+Keyboard buttons can be any text, but in this example they are labeled in the most clear way for our bot: `Deposit` and `Balance`.

 #### Balance button

-Okay, now user can start the bot and see the keyboard with two buttons.
-But after calling one of these, user won't get any response because we didn't create any function for these.
+Now the user can start the bot and see the keyboard with two buttons.
+But after calling one of these, the user won't get any response because we didn't create any function for them.

 So let's add a function to request a balance.